peakji/PJTernarySearchTree/README.md

 PJTernarySearchTree
 ===================

-An implementation of Ternary Search Tree for Mac OS X and iOS.
+PJTernarySearchTree is an Objective-C implementation of Ternary Search Tree for Mac OS X and iOS.
+It was designed to be a data structure/tool for text autocompletion, however, you may use it as a simple in-memory database because it supports any objects(see the protocol).

+For iOS developers, PJTernarySearchTree is a great data source for [HTAutocompleteTextField](https://github.com/hoteltonight/HTAutocompleteTextField "HTAutocompleteTextField").

+I'm using PJTernarySearchTree in [Mammoth Web Browser](https://itunes.apple.com/us/app/mammoth-web-browser-premium/id464736531?ls=1&mt=8 "Mammoth Web Browser") for URL autocompletion and history indexing, it can search through 50k+ items within 0.007s.
+With auto pruning, it runs even faster in realtime typing autocompletion (e.g. "g"->"gi"->"git"...).

+# Features:

 - Store any objects
 - Auto pruning (great for realtime autocompletion)